-Eighty-nine-year-old former baseball player evicted from apartment
+Friends try to help former baseball star evicted from apartment

 Back then, in the 1950's, he was known as "Showboat" when he played for the Negro Baseball League for the Memphis Red Sox.

-But as of Thursday afternoon, this self-proclaimed baseball legend and veteran was looking for a place to live.
+But as of Thursday afternoon, this self-proclaimed baseball legend, veteran and former Humes Junior High teacher was looking for a place to live.

-Harris was recently evicted from Glendale Park Apartments near Park and Getwell.
+Harris was recently evicted from Glendale Park Apartments near Park and Getwell, where he says he's lived for eight years.

 He said he gave a large amount of money to someone else living in the complex and the money somehow disappeared.
 That forced him to not have money to pay his rent.